1864 - Jesse W. Freel was born in Warren County, Iowa.

 September 24, 1894 - Mabel Pearl Olson was born.
-Mabel, the youngest of three girls, spoke only Swedish until she started school; so she learned English correctly, knowing the meaning of the words she used.
-Upon graduating from the 8th grade, she became an excellent teacher in the area, though only a teen herself.
-She continued adding credits to her teaching certificate by attending Custer County College in the summers, where she met an athletic football and basketball player Roscoe Charles Austin.
-He also was a mile runner and played the cornet in the College Band.
+Mabel, the youngest of three girls, spoke only Swedish until she started school, where she learned English.
+Upon graduating from the eighth grade, she became an excellent teacher in the area, though only a teen herself.
+She continued adding credits to her teaching certificate by attending Custer County College in the summers, where she met an athletic football and basketball player, Roscoe Charles Austin.
+He also was a mile runner, and he played the cornet in the College Band.

 1898 - Henrick Hanson grazed sheep in Wyoming for Green River Land and Livestock Company on pasture leased from the railroad, summering them in the Yellowstone Forest Reserve.

-1908 - Henrick Hanson homesteaded on the Cheyenne River, building the first frame house in that community, a 24-foot square home that the Hanson family lived in for over 105 years.
+1908 - Henrick Hanson homesteaded on the Cheyenne River, building the first frame house in that community, a 24-foot square home that the Hanson family lived in for more than 105 years.

 September 15, 1915 - Roscoe Austin and Mabel Olson were married (pictured above).
-In 1918, Roscoe came to Wyoming on the train, applied for a homestead southwest of Newcastle, then brought his wife and first child, Myra Anna, to the Morrisey area in the spring of 1919.
-Together they literally carved a life out of the lonely prairie on a plot of ground on Robber’s Roost Creek with no house or fence post in sight in any direction.
-The sod house was warmer in winter and cooler in summer than a clapboard shack, but dust sifted down continuously and spiders were unexpected visitors constantly.
+In 1918, Roscoe came to Wyoming on the train, applied for a homestead southwest of Newcastle, then brought Mabel and their first child, Myra Anna, to the Morrisey area in the spring of 1919.
+Together they literally carved a life out of the lonely prairie on a plot of ground on Robber’s Roost Creek, with no house or fence post in sight in any direction.
+The sod house was warmer in winter and cooler in summer than a clapboard shack, but dust sifted down continuously and spiders were often unexpected visitors.
 To this union were born four additional children, the second one being Phyllis Marie.

 Throughout his life, Roscoe worked to build his community in various ways.
 He served on the local school board for 31 years and was instrumental in the 1927 building of the Morrisey School, which opened with 45 students.
 At his request, a pastor from Newcastle drove out on Sunday afternoons to have a church service at the schoolhouse when the weather permitted.
-Roscoe led the singing of the hymns, harmonizing in his bass voice with another neighbor who sang tenor … very beautiful to a roomful of homesteaders and their children.
+Roscoe led the singing of the hymns, harmonizing in his bass voice with another neighbor who sang tenor, a very beautiful sound to a roomful of homesteaders and their children.
 He later served as Weston County’s delegate in the Wyoming House of Representatives from 1941 to 1946, then the Wyoming State Senate from 1947 through 1954.
-Integrity, courage and honesty were instilled in his children and acquaintances as his heritage, along with a deep respect for God.
+He instilled in his children, integrity, courage, and honesty, along with a deep respect for God.

 September 24, 1922 - Phyllis Marie Austin was the second of five children born to Roscoe and Mabel Austin.
-The oldest, Myra, was of necessity Roscoe’s “cowboy” and many times rode to school with Phyllis riding behind her on the back of the saddle.
+The oldest, Myra, was, out of necessity, Roscoe’s “cowboy,” and many times rode to school with Phyllis riding behind her on the back of the saddle.
 Phyllis started school before she turned five.
 There were times when hungry timber wolves would follow the girls until they reached home.
-Phyllis was her mother’s helper, learning to bake bread, can vegetables and put on a hearty meal for family and neighbors.
-Her heart always went out to babies and children or anyone who didn’t have the necessities of life and she was happiest when teaching children to make biscuits or bake cookies.
+Phyllis was her mother’s helper, learning to bake bread, can vegetables, and put on a hearty meal for family and neighbors.
+Her heart always went out to babies and children or anyone who didn’t have the necessities of life, and she was happiest when teaching children to make biscuits or bake cookies.
 Like her own parents, she always quickly extended a warm welcome and a hot meal to whomever came to the door.
 She grew up learning what it meant to sing hymns of devotion to the Lord in their rural setting, hearing her dad lead the singing in his bass voice, joined by a neighbor’s tenor harmonizing in words of worship, which came to be a memory of much meaning to her.
-Throughout her life Phyllis loved to sing.
+Throughout her life, Phyllis loved to sing.